cestastanford/cesta-web/_posts/2014-05-14-dh-certificate.md

 ---
 title: Announcing the Graduate Certificate in Digital Humanities
-author: mpbryant
 layout: post
+author: "Matt Bryant"
+mug: "/images/headshot/mbryant.jpg"
+short_bio: Communications Coordinator, CESTA
-categories:
+categories: [announcement]
-  - Announcements/Opportunities
+tags: [announcement]
 ---

 The Center for Spatial and Textual Analysis (CESTA) at Stanford is proud to